 Scholars in a variety of disciplines can benefit from formal training in the study of religion.
 As religious ideas, institutions and practices appear throughout history and across the globe, many different kinds of academic inquiry touch upon them in some way.
 The Committee on the Study of Religion is pleased to accommodate students from other graduate programs whose work would profit from greater familiarity with the theories, methods and content of our field.
-A student enrolled in a PhD program in the Graduate School of Arts and Sciences at Harvard University may achieve formal recognition for completing a secondary field in the Study of Religion.
+A student enrolled in a PhD program in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences may achieve formal recognition for completing a secondary field in the Study of Religion.
 The requirements for the secondary field are as follows:

 - Submit an application to the Committee on the Study of Religion.